mrWh1te/ngExcel/README.md

 [App Demo](http://ngexcel-demo.netlify.com) - [Bundles' Report](http://ngexcel-demo.netlify.com/report.html)

-Excel Spreadsheet Application built with Angular using [ngLibrary](https://github.com/mrWh1te/ngLibrary) as a base template.
+A Spreadsheet Application built with Angular v10 using [ngLibrary](https://github.com/mrWh1te/ngLibrary) as a starting code template, for its Enterprise Reactive architecture.

-It uses robust architecture to breakdown complexity, found in Enterprise applications, with the best coding patterns established by community leaders in Angular, CDK, RxJS, Angular Flex-Layout, NgRX, Angular Material, and a little bit by me, [Michael Lage](https://github.com/mrWh1te).

 Have fun!

-> Complex applications are like children, in that they need a strong foundation and structure, to grow strong and healthy.
+> Pure mathematics is, in its way, the poetry of logical ideas. - Albert Einstein

 ## User Experience